 Explore Prince Edward County by bike

-Rent a bike in Picton or Bloomfield and head off with one of their bike maps to explore quiet back roads.
-With short distances between towns and attractions, it’s easy to cover a lot of the county in a day.
+Rent a bike in Picton or Bloomfield and head off with one of their bike maps to explore the quiet back roads of Prince Edward County.
+With short distances between towns and attractions, it’s easy to cover a lot of Prince Edward County in a day.
 Strong cyclists could easily bike 100 kilometres and include all the highlights.
 But this part of the world deserves to be explored at a slower pace – especially with all the diversions possible.

 Don’t miss a loop ride from Picton past Lake of the Mountain Provincial Park.
 The views across Adolphus Reach, a part of Lake Ontario, are extremely pretty.

-Also look for the Waterfront Trail which will keep you close to …the waterfront.
+Also look for the Waterfront Trail which will keep you close to – you guessed it, the waterfront.

-Eat your way through the stops on the Taste Trail
+Eat your way through the stops on the Prince Edward County Taste Trail

 There are weekly farmers markets and places where you can pick your own strawberries and raspberries.